 "I chased him once, and he simply vanished in an area where there was no place for him to hide.
 Although I didn't see him turning into a cloud, he disappeared.
 I couldn't explain where he went.
 There were no rocks or vegetation around the place where he ended up.
 I was there half a minute after he was, but the Shaman was gone."

 Although basically unknown or unhearlded now, at the time of the suspected crash at Roswell a ripple effect had been created that flowed throughout the whole loosly knit underground and fringe elements of the archaeological and anthropological community that had arisen in the desert southwest shortly after World War II.
 Initially, almost anybody with any sort of intellectual moxie or curiosity in the area showed up on the scene in one fashion or the other to see what they could find out.
 Some of those same people, like Bill, had personally observed the mysterious flying objects called Foo Fighters during the war that paralleled or followed aircraft and had been seen over and over by aviators on all sides of the action.
 Others that had been wending their way toward the desert environs of Arizona and New Mexico had been in the Los Angeles region participating in the war effort, either in a civilian capacity or for the military.
-Some had either witnessed first hand the giant airborne object of an unknown nature that came to be known as the UFO Over Los Angeles early in the war or knew somebody who had, so something like the incident in Roswell would do nothing but pique their interest to such a point they had to go.
+Some had either witnessed first hand the giant airborne object of an unknown nature that came to be known as The Battle of Los Angeles: 1942 UFO early in the war or knew somebody who had, so something like the incident in Roswell would do nothing but pique their interest to such a point they had to go.

 According to Roswell Incident Updated, because of the bio-searcher's intimate knowledge of indigenious plants of the desert southwest he was called in to assist the noted scientist and meteorite hunter Dr. Lincoln La Paz in the investigation of the downed object.
 One of the military investigators, also assigned, apparently didn't like the bio-searcher's unorthodox methods and because of a disagreement over some debris found at the site, had him taken, under guard, to the vehicle he arrived in and told to stay there.
 When the military investigator returned to the truck he found the bio-searcher gone, and the guard assigned to watch him having no clue where he went or what happened to him.
 A search of the area showed no sign of the bio-searcher in the vicinity, as though he simply disappeared or vanished, the desert and the surrounding environment somehow swallowing him up without a trace.